ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 The number of animations shown at the same time is limited to 5.

 The `handlerId` is a unique value provided by the host, it's used to clear an animation.
-`repeat` is the number of repetition of the whole frames sequence, a value of `0xFF` means an infinit number of repetition.
+`repeat` is the number of repetition of the whole frames sequence, a value of `0xFF` means an infinite number of repetition.
 `delay` is the time between frames in milliseconds.
 The minimum value depends on the animation size and the quantity of variation between frames.

 #### 5.6.3.
 Stopping and clearing animation